 Ohio Bat Control Provides You Answers To Common Questions On Bat Removal In Ohio

-I’m getting bats in my house; why are they getting in?
+I’m getting bats in my house so why are they getting in?

 It’s possible to get that one and only one bat inside a house.
 These types of bat encounters can happen spring through fall.
 These bats are not living in the house but entering from the outside, possibly around a gap in a window, a vent, a chimney, or an air conditioner.
 In Ohio, when the young bats are learning to fly from July to August, it’s the peak season for bats entering homes.

 If one bat is spotted in your home, it’s a good idea to have an inspection done on the home to ensure no colony exists in your attic or walls.
 In general, if there is a colony of bats, there will be signs in the home’s attic area like bat poop on the floor or the attic’s insulation.
 It’s best left to one of our Ohio Bat Control Exclusion Professionals to locate the likely bat problems in your home.

 How do I get rid of the bats in my house?

 Bat exclusion and bat removal work demand an experienced Ohio Bat Control Expert with knowledge of bat habits and behavior.
 The Bat Exclusion process locks out bats from returning to your home.
 A device is used like The Bat Valve, which lets bats out of your home, but they can’t get back inside through the device.